 The mapping function could also be a nonlinear function (d) that describes a more complicated attitude of agent B to agent A, i.e., agent B being fully cooperative with agent A for some period and then becoming self-interested.
-An agent can adjust the utility mapping function to reflect its relationship with another agent, which could be it's administrator, colleague, friend, client or competitor.
+An agent can adjust the utility mapping function to reflect its relationship with another agent, which could be its administrator, colleague, friend, client or competitor.
 By adjusting some parameters in the mapping function, more subtle relationships could be managed.
 The agent could differentiate a friendly colleague from an unfriendly colleague, also it could draw distinctions between a best friend and an ordinary friend.
+Additionally, the agent's attitude towards another agent could be "issue-specific"; given an agent could play multiple roles, there could be different issues negotiated between agents, and the agents should select different attitude according to what issue is negotiated.